alvgaona/calibrator-containers/README.md

 # Calibrator Functions

-All serverless functions dedicated to run my camera calibration app
+All AWS lambdas dedicated to run Calibrator